Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 Illustration of a person wearing headphones listening to Alpha meditones at 10 Hz

-When two slightly different frequencies of pure sound are combined, a humming vibration is created.
+When two slightly different frequencies of sound combine, they create a humming vibration.
+And when you listen to this vibration in headphones?

-Instead of processing the sound via the auditory cortex, the entire brain works in unison to create calm brain waves - similar to ones you produce during relaxation, deep meditation and sleep.
+Instead of processing the sound via the auditory cortex?
+The entire brain works in unison to create calm brain waves.

 For example, when you listen to a vibration of 10 Hz, your brain will produce brain waves of 10 Hz or Alpha brain waves.
-Helping you feel relaxed and blissful.
-Effortlessly.

-What are the potential benefits of binaural beats?
+What are the benefits of binaural beats?

 Binaural beats may have a range of benefits.
 Including:

 The latest meta-analysis of binaural beat research concluded that results “appear to be largely inconclusive”.
-This is due to the fact that many experiments were measuring different effects, which made it difficult to compare results.

 However, some scientific studies have indicated potential benefits of binaural beats, including: